fpgasystems/hacc/README.md

 <a href="https://systems.ethz.ch">Institute for Computing Platforms - Systems Group</a>
 </td></tr></table>

-Under the scope of the <a href="https://www.xilinx.com/support/university/XUP-HACC.html">AMD Xilinx University Program</a>, the Heterogeneous Accelerated Compute Clusters (HACCs) is a unique initiative to support novel research in adaptive compute acceleration for high-performance computing (HPC).
+Under the scope of the <a href="https://www.xilinx.com/support/university/XUP-HACC.html">AMD Xilinx University Program</a>, the <a href="https://www.amd-haccs.io">Heterogeneous Accelerated Compute Clusters (HACCs)</a> is a unique initiative to support novel research in adaptive compute acceleration for high-performance computing (HPC).
 The scope of the program is broad and encompasses systems, architecture, tools, and applications.
 HACCs are equipped with the latest Xilinx technology for adaptive compute acceleration.

 <!-- Under the scope of the [AMD Xilinx University Program](https://www.xilinx.com/support/university/XUP-HACC.html), the Heterogeneous Accelerated Compute Clusters (HACCs) is a unique initiative to support novel research in adaptive compute acceleration for high-performance computing (HPC).
 The scope of the program is broad and encompasses systems, architecture, tools, and applications.
 HACCs are equipped with the latest Xilinx technology for adaptive compute acceleration. -->